Tensor Completion Leveraging Graph Information: A Dynamic Regularization Approach with Statistical Guarantees: Theoretical Analysis

 \section{Theoretical Analysis}

-In this section, we provide statistical analysis of the proposed dynamic graph regularized low-rank TC model.
+In this section, we provide statistical guarantees for the proposed model.
 To this end, we first demonstrate that the proposed graph smoothness regularization is actually equivalent to a weighted tensor nuclear norm, where the weights implicitly characterize the graph information.
-This equivalence will facilitate our subsequent theoretical analysis on the graph regularized low-rank tensor estimators.